A Perspective on Industrial Property Management: Maintenance Tech Randy Kelch

-Before becoming Prologis’ youngest maintenance technician, one of Kelch's former employers was a government contractor at the China Lakes Weapon Station.
-While there, Kelch witnessed tests for the Sidewinder Missile Project.
-Always on the lookout for talent, Prologis hired Kelch when he was just 24.
-The relationship worked out for both parties, and after more than 18 years as a Prologis maintenance technician, Kelch cannot remember a dull moment.
-Whether he’s planning an off-the grid-camping trip, drying his own beef jerky or planning a low-water landscape installation, Kelch always has something going on.
+Before becoming Prologis’ youngest maintenance technician, one of Randy Kelch's former employer was a government contractor at the China Lakes Weapon Station.
+While there, Randy witnessed tests for the Sidewinder Missile Project.
+Always on the lookout for talent, Prologis hired Randy when he was just 24.
+The relationship worked out for both parties, and after more than 18 years as a Prologis maintenance technician, Randy cannot remember a dull moment.
+Whether he’s planning an off-the grid-camping trip, drying his own beef jerky or planning a low-water landscape installation, Randy always has something going on.

 “I got on my cell phone, and in a few hours we had a small army of people working to stabilize the building.
 Mind you, this was in the middle of the night on a holiday weekend.